-McLeod Ganj, in the entire state of Himachal Pradesh, attracts a lot of tourists throughout the year.
-Vibrant monasteries, quaint cafes, stunning backdrops, and thrilling adventure activities have made it one of the favorite holiday destinations in India.
-From treks to strolls, rooftop garden to organic food cafes, spiritual places to boat rides, Italian joints to monks, and nuns – the tourism list goes on.
+In the entire state of Himachal Pradesh, McLeod Ganj attracts a lot of tourists throughout the year.
+Vibrant monasteries, quaint cafes, stunning backdrops, and thrilling adventure activities have made it one of the favourite holiday destinations in India.
+From treks to strolls, rooftop gardens to organic food cafes, spiritual places to boat rides, Italian joints to monks, and nuns – the tourism list goes on.

 1. Triund Hill